luisrmendes/notEnoughBlogs/posts/ai-not-so-smart/ai-not-so-smart.md

 ## AI Not So Intelligent

-This is my revolutionary post.
+This is my awesome post.
 Here is some Rust code to annoy some sdf.

 ```rust